urbanopt/urbanopt.github.io/workflows/carbon_emissions.md

 # **Carbon Emissions Reporting**

 The following documents the capabilities added to URBANopt&trade; to calculate carbon emissions associated with building electricity, natural gas, propane and fuel oil number 2 use.
 Carbon emissions calculations are added to URBANopt to enable users to plan/design for low/net zero carbon buildings, neighborhoods, and urban districts.
-Calculated emissions values are direct emissions that occur from sources controlled or owned by an organization.
 Users can calculate emissions and compare the results across multiple UO Scenarios.

 # Electricity Emissions

-The measure used to calculate electricity emissions, called add_ems_emissions_reporting, is in the [openstudio-common-measures](https://github.com/NREL/openstudio-common-measures-gem) GitHub Repository.
+The measure used to calculate emissions associated with electricity, called add_ems_emissions_reporting, is in the [openstudio-common-measures](https://github.com/NREL/openstudio-common-measures-gem) GitHub Repository.
 The functionality and the translated URBANopt user inputs are briefly defined below.

 ## Inputs